elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-strategies-can-be-used-to-match-the-orientation-of-two-figures-after-a-transformation.md

 url: /learn/mathematics/questions/what-strategies-can-be-used-to-match-the-orientation-of-two-figures-after-a-transformation
 score: -1.0
 related_article1:
-    id: 162217
+    id: 162331
+    title: >-
-    title: Why are rigid transformations important in determining congruence?
+        Why is identifying vertices important in transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-are-rigid-transformations-important-in-determining-congruence
+    url: /learn/mathematics/questions/why-is-identifying-vertices-important-in-transformations
 related_article2:
-    id: 162232
+    id: 162314
-    title: How do transformations affect the positions of vertices in a figure?
+    title: >-
+        What are the three types of rigid transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-transformations-affect-the-positions-of-vertices-in-a-figure
+    url: /learn/mathematics/questions/what-are-the-three-types-of-rigid-transformations
 related_article3:
-    id: 162332
+    id: 162330
+    title: >-
-    title: How do transformations affect the positions of vertices in a geometric figure?
+        What is the role of the center of rotation in a rotation transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-transformations-affect-the-positions-of-vertices-in-a-geometric-figure
+    url: /learn/mathematics/questions/what-is-the-role-of-the-center-of-rotation-in-a-rotation-transformation
 related_article4:
-    id: 162322
+    id: 162226
-    title: How do you plot a point on the coordinate plane?
+    title: >-
+        How can rotation be used to adjust the orientation of a figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-point-on-the-coordinate-plane
+    url: /learn/mathematics/questions/how-can-rotation-be-used-to-adjust-the-orientation-of-a-figure
 related_article5:
-    id: 162327
+    id: 162222
-    title: What strategies can be used to match the orientation of two figures?
+    title: >-
+        How do you plot a point on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-strategies-can-be-used-to-match-the-orientation-of-two-figures
+    url: /learn/mathematics/questions/how-do-you-plot-a-point-on-the-coordinate-plane
 ---

 &nbsp;